ZolileNyambi/ZolileNyambi/README.md

 # 👋 Hi, I’m @ZolileNyambi

 ## About Me
-I am Zolile Nyambi, currently a student at WeThinkCode_.
+I am Zolile Nyambi.
 I am proficient in Python, Java, and web development technologies including HTML, CSS, and JavaScript.
 I also have experience in SQL and other relevant skills.

 ## Interest
 s